edmundhung/workaholic-site-template/content/plugins.md

 # Plugins

-Before going through this section, it is strongly recommended to read the [Workflow](./workflow) section first.
+Before going through this section, it is strongly recommended to read the [Concepts](../concepts) first.

 ## Built-in plugins